 Jet strives to get members the products they want at the lowest prices on the web.
 In this section, you will find everything you need to know about how pricing works on Jet.com.

 Skip Forward to the Section You Would Like to Learn More About:

 The Jet Pricing Algorithm is what sets Jet apart from other e-commerce marketplaces.
 The algorithm doesn’t just look at the price of each individual item in a member’s shopping cart, but instead looks at all of the items in a member’s shopping cart and their location, determined by their zip code, in order to figure out which retailer or warehouse should fulfill the unique combination of items at the cheapest possible price.

-But the retailer price that retail partners set is independent from the Member Price, the price that members see when shipping on Jet.com.
-The member price is determined by a multitude of factors including the settlement price, the most competitive price from Jet’s competitors sites, a retailer's Rules Engine adjustment, along with the data conjured from Jet’s pricing algorithm.
+The retailer price that retail partners set is independent of the Member Price, the price that members see when shipping on Jet.com.
+The member price is determined by a multitude of factors including the settlement price, the most competitive price from Jet’s competitor's sites, a retailer's Rules Engine adjustment, along with the data conjured from Jet’s pricing algorithm.

 Jet’s pricing emphasizes total savings at a basket level, rather than a discount to the competitive price of the product.
-This has an impact on partners for a many reason including allowing discounts to be applied at the basket-level.
+This has an impact on partners for many reasons including allowing discounts to be applied at the basket-level.

 In addition, this pricing methodology allows for the sanctity of respecting product-based pricing policies as savings on MAP implemented SKUs require proactive action by logged-in members to reveal discounts as well as preventing saving from being displayed on MSP implemented SKUs.